 - Social director – In a traditional classroom setting, instructors and students follow traditional communication norms.
 In the online world, instructors must purposefully facilitate communication with and among the community of learners through various means, including email, chat rooms, discussion forums, polls, video and more.

-- Managing correspondent – As online learning requires students to do significant independent reading and writing, instructors must play the role of managing correspondent to ensure material is manageable and understandable, and must invest significant time in providing feedback, responding to student questions, and offering tips and tricks and words of encouragement.
+- Managing correspondent – As online learning requires students to do significant independent reading and writing, instructors must play the role of managing correspondent to make sure material is manageable and understandable, and must invest significant time in providing feedback, responding to student questions, and offering tips and tricks and words of encouragement.